MartinaPanini/MonsterRecognition/README.md

 # Monster Energy Can Recognition

 This project uses machine learning and image processing techniques to recognize different types of Monster Energy cans based on their color and text.
-It leverages YOLO for object detection, extracts color histograms for classification, and combines text recognition for improved accuracy.
+It detects a single can, extracts color histograms for classification, and combines text recognition for improved accuracy.

 ## Features
 - Download and preprocess dataset
-- Detect cans in images using YOLO
+- Detect cans in images using ```tin-can-r0yev/1``` model
 - Extract color histograms and train a classification model
 - Recognize text on cans for additional verification
 - Save classification results with bounding boxes